DevoInc/python-sdk/docs/api.md

 Both things are combined at runtime, prevailing the values that are sent as arguments of the call over the configuration file

 **Config file key:** The CLI uses the "api" key to search for information.
-You can see one example in docs/common/config.example.json
+You can see one examples in tests folders

+json example:
 ```json
   {
     "api": {